mattdelhey/mattdelhey.github.io/_posts/2014-5-26-galaxy-zoo.md

 [poster](http://mjd2.blogs.rice.edu/files/2014/04/poster1.pdf) I used
 in a presentation of my work.

-Here's a sneak peak at the abstract:
+Here's a sneak peak by means of the abstract:

 <blockquote>
 The Galaxy Zoo Challenge asks participants to predict proportions of